The best time to visit Portugal for surfing, weather, deals, and events

 At Christmas, the Portuguese like to celebrate with their families, traveling to their respective cities in the country.

 But they soon return to the big cities for New Year’s, which is illuminated by beautiful decorations.
-If you go at this time, do not miss the fireworks near the Tagus River in Lisbon and the Douro River in Porto.
+If you go now, do not miss the fireworks near the Tagus River in Lisbon and the Douro River in Porto.

-During the winter months, more specifically around February, there are also the Carnival festivities in Portugal, with many parades and street parties.
+During the winter months, particularly around February, Portugal also hosts Carnival festivities, featuring numerous parades and street parties.

 Many people go out to watch the parades and get in the mood by going out to celebrate carnival with costumes and masks.